MKlauck/qcomp2020/scripts/README.md

 After specifying a set of benchmarks, we need to create tool invocations for them.
 This requires the method `get_invocations` in the file `tool.py` to return a list of `Invocation` objects for the given benchmark.
 Each invocation consists of
- * a short identifier (that should be unique among all returned invocations for the given benchmark)
+ * the benchmark identifier (that should be unique among all returned invocations for the given benchmark)
- * an optional note that explains the commands
+ * the invocation identifier, `default` or `specific`
+ * a track identifier, specifying to which of the five tracks in QComp 2020 the call belongs (`correct`, `probably-epsilon-correct`, `often-epsilon-correct`, `often-epsilon-correct-10-min`)
  * a sequence of command lines that invoke the tool as well as potential pre- or postprocessing steps such as conversion to a compatible modeling language.

 For the command lines, it can be assumed that all files related to the model (i.e., the .jani file and the file(s) of the original formalism) are copied to the current working directory before executing the command.

 If the benchmark is not supported, the returned list should be empty.
-For **QComp 2019** up to two invocations per benchmark are allowed.
+For **QComp 2020** up to two invocations per benchmark and track are allowed.
 However, the first invocation should call the tool with its default settings while the second one can also set benchmark-specific options, e.g., the fastest engine for this benchmark.
+For tweaking the parameters only the usage of the information about the type of the model, the type of the property and the expected size of the state space is allowed.

 After implementing `get_invocations`, run
 ```commandline
 python3 /path/to/qcomp/scripts/generate_invocations.py
 ```
 to create a .json file containing the invocations for all selected benchmarks.
-Alternatively, you can run `qcomp_2019_generate_invocations.py` instead, to generate invocations for the QCOMP 2019 benchmarks.
+Alternatively, you can run `qcomp_2020_generate_invocations.py` instead, to generate invocations for the QCOMP 2020 benchmarks.
-You can, of course, also tweak the commands later on by manually editing the generated file.

 # Executing the Commands